Acker Bilk: Career

 Bilk finally had another chart success in 1976 with "Aria", which went to number five in the United Kingdom.
 In May 1977 Bilk and his Paramount Jazz Band provided the interval act for the Eurovision Song Contest.
 His last chart appearance was in 1978, when the TV-promoted album released on Pye/Warwick, Evergreen, reached 17 in a 14-week album chart run.
 In the early 1980s, Bilk and his signature hit were newly familiar, due to "Stranger on the Shore" being used in the soundtrack to Sweet Dreams, the film biography of country music singer Patsy Cline.
 "Aria" featured as a central musical motif in the 2012 Polish film Mój rower.

 Bilk continued to tour with his Paramount Jazz Band, as well as performing concerts with his two contemporaries, Chris Barber and Kenny Ball, both of whom were born in 1930, as "The 3Bs".
 Bilk also provided vocals on many of his tracks, including on "I'm an Old Cowhand", "The Folks Who Live on the Hill", "White Cliffs of Dover", "Travellin On" and "That's My Home".

-He was appointed MBE in 2001.

-In 2005 he was awarded the BBC Jazz Awards' "Gold Award".
+He was appointed MBE in 2001 and in 2005 he was awarded the BBC Jazz Awards' "Gold Award".
 One of his recordings was with the Chris Barber band, sharing the clarinet spot with the band's regular reedsmen, John Crocker and Ian Wheeler.
 Bilk made a CD with Wally Fawkes for the Lake label in 2002.
-He appeared on three albums by Van Morrison: Down the Road; What's Wrong With This Picture?; and Born to Sing: No Plan B.

-In 2012 Bilk said that, after 50 years, he was "fed up" with playing his most famous tune, "Stranger on the Shore".
+He appeared on three albums by Van Morrison: Down the Road; What's Wrong With This Picture?; and Born to Sing: No Plan B. In 2012 Bilk said that, after 50 years, he was "fed up" with playing his most famous tune, "Stranger on the Shore".

 Bilk died in Bath, Somerset, on 2 November 2014, at the age of 85.
 He was survived by his wife and two children.

-Bilk's last recorded interview was for Cornish community station Penwith Radio (now Coast FM) and was broadcast on Sunday 16 November 2014 at 9:00 pm.
+Bilk's last recorded interview was for Cornish community station Penwith Radio (now Coast FM) and was broadcast posthumously on Sunday 16 November 2014 at 9:00 pm.

 Personal life

-Bilk married his childhood sweetheart, Jean Hawkins, whom he met in the same class at school in 1954.
-The couple had two children: Jenny and Pete.
-After living near London in Potters Bar for many years the couple retired to Pensford.
+In 1954 Bilk married his childhood sweetheart, Jean Hawkins, whom he met in the same class at school.
+The couple had two children, Jenny and Pete.
+After living near London in Potters Bar for many years, the couple retired to Pensford in Somerset.

 In 1997, Bilk was diagnosed with throat cancer, which was treated through surgery and then followed by daily radiation therapy at Bristol Haematology and Oncology Centre.
 Subsequently, he had eight keyhole operations for bladder cancer and suffered a minor stroke.